 This powerful, moving play was written and originally performed on Broadway by Leonard Nimoy (better known to audiences as Star Trek’s Mr. Spock), for which he garnered a Tony Award.

 In this Irish première, against the visual backdrop of some of his greatest masterpieces, director Christine Scarry and actor Peter McCamley gloriously recreate the world of the misunderstood genius, giving the audience a moving insight into the turbulent life and times of the great painter.

 Vincent is one of those rare bio-plays that successfully places the audience in the reincarnated presence of a genius and leads them through a tumultuous life; a meditation on the meaning of art and artistry in a world that measures success by sales.
 Anyone who loves art, passion and life itself should see this play; it is a renewing experience and an insight into one of history’s most gifted, haunted masters.

 Director: Christine Scarry; Set Designer: John O’Donoghue; Lighting Designer: Colm Eaton

 more than theatre

 On November 17th, we welcome you to Horetown House, with blazing fires, a glass of Prosecco and delicious canapés served in our Drawing Rooms which were home to the Goff family during the time of Vincent’s turbulent life.
-Tickets are available on Eventbrite for €30 and include the show, prosecco and canapes.
+Tickets are available directly from Horetown House for €30 and include the show, prosecco and canapes.

 To make a night of it why not stay with us in one of our period rooms or suites.
 Contact email@example.com for more info.
 Accommodation and theatre packages starting from €240 per room